 6. Constitutional amendments.

-The new common market shall become more democratic, subsidiary and less bureaucratic than the current Single Market of the European Union.
+The new common market shall be more democratic, more subsidiary and less beaurocratic than to-day's single market / economic area (EEA) of the EU.

 The citizens across Europe (as well as the Internet) play a central role in implementing the EU* scenario.